mangalprada/skillora-react-example/docs/jobs-recruitment.md

-# Skillora Partner Integration API - Mock Interviews
+# Skillora Partner Integration API - Jobs & Recruitment

-A comprehensive guide for integrating Skillora's Mock Interview API into your JavaScript applications.
+A comprehensive guide for integrating Skillora's Job Interview and Resume-based Interview API into your JavaScript applications.
 This API supports both API key and JWT token authentication methods.

-This document covers **SKILL**, **UNIVERSITY**, and **BEHAVIOURAL** focus areas.
-For job-specific and resume-based interviews, see [Jobs & Recruitment](./jobs-recruitment.md).
+This document covers **JOB** and **RESUME** focus areas.
+For skill-based, university, and behavioral interviews, see [Mock Interviews](./mock-interviews.md).

 ## Table of Contents